A little about me.

 While working in the Baltimore City Public school system I was often the only “white guy” in the building.
 I cut my clinical teeth on having open discussions about race with young black kids from difficult neighborhoods.
 I conducted therapy groups with drug dealers talking about the real problems created by drug dealing while acknowledging that those enterprises were often the only methods available for them to earn income.

 The Spirit of the Universe allowed me to be born into an open-minded Christian family.
-I practiced atheism and then returned to my Christian roots.
-I’ve practiced mysticism and the dark arts.
+I practiced atheism and then returned the values of my Christian roots.
+I’ve practiced mysticism and even what some might call the dark arts.
 I have embraced Native American spirituality and seized the power of the Wiccans.
 Having faith and confidence in myself has allowed me to appreciate the traditions of Judaism while working in the Jewish Community, to feel the passion of Islam, to embrace the connectedness of Buddhism and the calming simplicity of Taoism.
-I have known the heights of Tantra and the universality of the Druids.
-I now know the integration of “nothingness with oneness” and the “I-am-ness” of Ashtanga Yoga.
+I have known the heights of Tantra meditation and the universality of the Druids.
+I now know the integration of “nothingness with oneness” and the “I-am-ness” of Ashtanga Yoga as a living Jivan Mukta.

 I love truth and I cherish clarity even more.
 I investigate improbability and inconsistency but still ponder possibility.
 I am one of the most “out of the box” thinkers you may ever have contact with.
 I avoid criticism when I can, but I embrace critical thinking.
 Growing up very poor, I have experienced abuse, loss and despair to depths many people cannot imagine.
 I have lived a life beyond my wildest dreams from casual social interactions with the rich and famous to inspirational meditations with rednecks; from combat techniques with lifers in prison to martial arts with Shaolin Monks.